stephane-martin/skewer/README.md

     correctly received by Kafka.
 The emitter is responsible to keep the message as long as we don't notify him.
 So in this case, there is no 'Store' mechanism involved.

--   skewer uses a Netlink connection to fetch audit logs from the Linux Kernel. audit logs are then pushed in the Store, and afterwards sent to Kafka

 -   skewer uses the C Journald API to fetch messages from Journald.
 Journald messages are push to the Store, and afterwards sent to Kafka.